The Prisons of Norway

 Crime, Criminal.
 Is the United States a very safe and law abiding nation?

 Burglary, Theft.
-Holden Prison is located in the mountains of the middle of the middle of America.
+Holden Prison is located in the mountains in the middle of the United States.
 True or false?

 Robbery.
 Are the inmates at Holden Prison embezzlers, bribers and other corrupt officials?